liamkeaton/liamkeaton.github.io/resume.md

 * Setup the build chains using AWS, Microsoft Team Services and Travis
 * Produced API documentation and prototyped endpoints with Swagger
 * Used AWS CloudFormation to describe and provision infrastructures
-* Produced serverless workflows with AWS Step Fuctions and AWS Lambda {: .resume-spacer}
+* Produced serverless workflows with AWS Step Functions and AWS Lambda {: .resume-spacer}

 ### Technical Product Lead / Tictrac
 {: .resume-h3}
 <p class="post-meta">September 2014 - December 2016, London</p>

 A digital health platform designed to help people live better.

 * Leading and line managing the HTML, CSS and JavaScript development team.
 * Designing and helping develop the AngularJS application and Node server.
 * Implemented JavaScript unit testing with Karma and end to end testing with Protractor.